Iris Tree: Biography

-She studied at the Slade School of Art.
+Iris studied at the Slade School of Art.
 She contributed verse to the 1917 Sitwell anthology Wheels; her published collections were Poems (1919), The Traveller and other Poems (1927), and The Marsh Picnic (1966).

-She married twice.
+Iris married twice.
 Her first marriage was to Curtis Moffat, a New York artist; Ivan Moffat, the screenwriter, was their son.
 She came to America to act in Karl Vollmöller's play The Miracle in 1925, and there met her second husband, the actor and ex-officer of the Austrian cavalry, Count Friedrich von Ledebur.
-The two roamed around California, gypsy style, with their son, then moved back to Europe where they were involved in the Chekhov Theatre Studio.
-They both appeared (after their divorce) in the 1956 film version of Moby Dick.
+The two roamed around California with their son before moving back to Europe, where they were involved in the Chekhov Theatre Studio.
+After their divorce, they both appeared in the 1956 film version of Moby Dick.
 She also appeared as a poet, essentially as herself, in Federico Fellini's La Dolce Vita (1960).